ryan9918/captcha-harvester/README.md

 # Manual Captcha Harvester

+## IMPORTANT NOTE
+This will NOT work on supreme.
+This is because supreme check the domain the captcha is solved on.
+Using this harvesting method, all captchas are harvested on cartchefs.supremenewyork.com instead of supremenewyork.com so supreme will give you a checkout error when using those tokens.
+The alternative is to set this harvester up on another server, change the hosts file of that server to be `127.0.0.1 supremenewyork.com` and use something like nginx or ngrok to make the `/token` endpoint externally accessible.
+If you try change the host file to `127.0.0.1 supremenewyork.com` on the same PC your supreme bot is running on, your cart/checkout requests will go to your localhost IP, not the supreme servers.
+The other alternative is to use a chrome extension to harvest (like BNB do) or to create some kinda of standalone harvester (like OSS or slayer).

 ## Description
 This simple script allows the user to manually harvest captchas and request them from the local server when needed.
 The token management is handled entirely by the server.